cmckiel/circular_buffer/README.md

 ## Features

 - Fixed-capacity circular buffer.
+- Zero dynamic memory allocations.
+- Prioritizes safety and reliability over flexibility.
 - Supports multiple independent buffer instances.
 - Automatic overwrite of oldest data when buffer is full.
 - Defensive runtime validation to prevent data corruption.
 - Full unit test suite using Google Test.
-- Pure C99 implementation (portable).
-- Zero dynamic memory allocations.
-- Peek API for non-destructive reads.

 ---

+## Thread Safety
+> ⚠ This implementation is **not thread-safe** by design.

+This allows you to apply appropriate protections depending on your platform:
+    - Critical section / interrupt disabling (bare-metal)
+    - Mutex (RTOS, multithreaded)
+    - Lock-free synchronization (advanced)

 ## API